protect-earth/tree-tracker-ios/Readme.md

 - [ ] Better UI for tree cells
 - [ ] Progress indicator for uploads
 - [ ] Stop button for uploads
+- [ ] Map picker when tapping on coordinates so we can adjust it

 # License
 [MIT](License.md)